XsongyangX/uml-labeling-initiative-analysis/README.md

 * `expand.sh` reverses the effect of flattening
 * `tokenize.sh` replaces newlines by spaces
 * `group.py` groups the data for training
+* `install.sh` prepares the code for the training model
+* `train.sh` trains a model given a previously processed data by `group.py`
+* `test.sh` tests the model by decoding and using BLEU